DylanMeeus/springboot_jwt_blog/_posts/2015-11-13-build-an-app-with-vuejs.markdown

 ## Wrapping Up

 We have many great choices for SPA frameworks these days, and this can easily cause analysis paralysis.
-Further, it can be fatiguing to keep up with the pace of new framework development and to learn the ins and outs of them.
+Further, it can be fatiguing to keep up with the pace of new framework development and to learn their ins and outs.

 I find Vue.js to be a breath of fresh air in this regard.
 The library and ecosystem are feature-rich, but they get out of your way as you develop your apps.
 I've found that the learning curve with Vue.js isn't as steep as it can be with other frameworks, and from my experience, it seems to always **just work**.